NikEgert/HomeLab/README.md

 - [VLAN Configuration](./Documents/Guides/VLAN_Config.md) - Guide on how I configured VLANs in my home network using a managed switch.

-- [Configuring WireGuard VPN](./Documents/Guides/Wireguard_Config.md) - Guide on how I created a WireGuard VPN server to be able to connect to your personal network remotely.
+- [Configuring WireGuard VPN](./Documents/Guides/Wireguard_Config.md) - Guide on how I created a WireGuard VPN server to be able to connect to my personal network remotely.

 ## 📈 HomeLab Development